shovitraj/GettingAndCleaningData-Week4-Assignment/README.md

 ## Introduction

 Wearable gadgets has become part of our life, which has resulted wearable computing as the exciting area in the data sience field.
 Manufacturers of these technologies are developing the most advanved algorithms to attract new users.
-The run_analysis.R file contains the code that analyzes data collected with embedded accelerometer and gyroscope from the Samsung Galaxy S II smartphone.
+The run_analysis.R file contains the code that analyzes data set collected with embedded accelerometer and gyroscope from the Samsung Galaxy S II smartphone.

 30 volunteers within an age bracket of 19-48 years helped carry out the expreiments with six different activities wearing Samsung Galaxy S II phone on their waist.
-Dataset collected from 70% volunteers was selected for generating training data and 30% as test data.
+Data set collected from 70% volunteers was selected for generating training data and 30% as test data.

 A video experiment can be found at this [link](https://youtu.be/XOEN9W05_4A).